Data Disclosure

 Example: In 2022, the National Council of Canadian Muslims (NCCM) published The Untold Story of De-Banking, exposing how Muslim-led and humanitarian charities were losing banking access with no due process.
 Much of the evidence came from leaked letters — not from official oversight.

-Muslim-led and humanitarian charities operating in Syria, Gaza, or Somalia are flagged as high risk — even when fully compliant.
+Muslim-led and humanitarian charities operating in Muslim countries where an emergency crisis exists are flagged as high-risk, even when they are fully compliant with the CRA

 Major mosques and humanitarian groups have had accounts closed with 30 day notice, sometimes impacting millions of dollars of donations for beneficiaries.